roataway/api-documentation/README.md

 Note:

 - If a vehicle is moved from one route to another, its telemetry will be automatically distributed via a topic that corresponds to the new route.
-- You can subscribe to individual routes, by using their id in the topic name, e.g., `telemetry/route/1`.
+- You can subscribe to individual routes, by using their id in the topic name, e.g., `telemetry/route/chiK8n/1/1/2`, or to all routes in the given city and network, e.g. `telemetry/route/chiK8n/1/1/+`.
 - `board`, `rtu_id` and `route` are usually numerical values, but they can also contain letters, treat them as strings!

 Warning: